harzav/CombCalculator/README.md

 The main function.
 Receives a list of mapped UniProt IDs (according to the mapping detailed in the flowchart, `Section 4.
 Output: Mapping & Calculated Features` and the `calculate_uniprot.py` function) and then calculates all their possible combinations of PPIs and a set of descriptive features for them (also see `Section 4.
 Output: Mapping & Calculated Features` for their description)

+>[!WARNING]
-**Important!!** To use this tool the exact mapping mentioned is necessary.
+>To use this tool the exact mapping mentioned is necessary.
 It is best if you use the `calculate_uniprot.py` function in case you have a list of UIDs, to ensure proper mapping.

 #### Example Command